Chelsea F.C.–Tottenham Hotspur F.C. rivalry: 1990–2015

+2016: 'Battle of the Bridge'

+In the 2015–16 season, Tottenham's league performance improved under their manager Mauricio Pochettino, and they were a contender for the title.
+Chelsea on the other hand had their worst season in 20 years which saw their manager José Mourinho sacked after a bad start to the season.
+Tottenham headed into the match against Chelsea at Stamford Bridge on 2 May 2016, a match that Tottenham needed to win to have a chance at winning the league.
+The encounter proved to be an ill-tempered match, which would later be called the 'Battle of Stamford Bridge' or 'Battle of the Bridge'.

-On 2 May 2016, Chelsea and Tottenham met at Stamford Bridge in an ill-tempered match that some would later call the 'Battle of Stamford Bridge'.
-The first two goals were scored by Harry Kane and Son Heung-min.
+Tottenham took the lead with two goals scored by Harry Kane and Son Heung-min.
 In the second half, Gary Cahill and Eden Hazard scored the two goals for Chelsea.
 It ended as a 2–2 draw which automatically gave Leicester City their first ever Premier League title.
-This was arguably the closest Tottenham had ever come to winning the league since their last title in 1961 and since their last third-place finish in 1990.
-The match re-ignited the rivalry between the two clubs as players attacked each other on the pitch, resulting in nine yellow cards for Tottenham (a Premier League record for any team), another three for Chelsea, and Mousa Dembélé receiving a six-match suspension for violent conduct.
+This was arguably the closest Tottenham had come to winning the league since their last title in 1961 and since their last third-place finish in 1990.
+The match saw many altercations between players and benches on and off the field, especially after Hazard scored the equalising and final goal.
+Mark Clattenburg, who refereed the game, subsequently stated that he could have "sent three players off from Tottenham" but chose instead to allow them to play on, giving the team a total of nine yellow cards (a Premier League record for any team), so as to allow them to "self destruct" and have no one else to blame but themselves.
+There were also three yellow cards for Chelsea, and Mousa Dembélé received a six-match suspension for violent conduct.
 As a result, both clubs had to face three FA charges and they were fined for failing to control their players.